How to Get to Carmel From San Francisco

-You’re looking at a drive that’s a little over two hours, each way, to get from San Francisco to Carmel by the Sea.
+So, you’re probably wondering, what is the distance to Carmel from San Francisco?
+You’re looking at a drive that’s a little over two hours, each way, to get to Carmel by the Sea from San Francisco.
 This sleepy coastal town is about 130 miles south from San Francisco.

 Enjoy the scenic drive of Carmel with Extranomical Tours.
 The beautiful drive to Carmel by the Sea begins after a long lunch break in Monterey.
-Your drive will take the most scenic entrance to the 17 Mile Drive, though Pacific Grove.
-Along the drive you’ll have two photo stops along this memorable stretch of highway.
+Your drive will take the most scenic entrance to the 17 Mile Drive, through Pacific Grove.
+Along the drive, you’ll have two photo stops along this memorable stretch of highway.

-First up will be a photo stop at the Lone Cyprus.
+First up will be a photo stop at Lone Cyprus.
 Sometimes, this famous tree is incorrectly referred to as the Lone Oak.
 The Monterey Cyprus only grows in this region of Monterey County, so the trees are uncommon outside of Northern California.
-The Lone Cyprus is particularly special because this 250 year old tree sits on a lonely outcrop of rocks that overlook the Pacific Ocean.
-On this cliff the Lone Cyprus is whipped by the brutal Westerly WInds and massive waves during storms.
+Lone Cyprus is particularly special because this 250-year-old tree sits on a lonely outcrop of rocks that overlook the Pacific Ocean.
+On this cliff, Lone Cyprus is whipped by the brutal Westerly WInds and massive waves during storms.

 Gray Line of San Francisco